prestontw/bazel-rust-guided-experiment/src/stage-2-crates-vendor/README.md

 > to help beginners and more full-featured examples to show what
 > is possible.
 One thing that could help a beginner with filtering
 > out some of the more advanced options is: documentation!
-> But in the context of code in examples, this most likely lives
+> In the context of code in examples, this most likely lives
 > as comments.
 Having comments in this example would have been
 > really helpful---it seemed so different from what I wanted
 > that I ended up getting scared away.